 Most of the knowledge in it came from the Masters Degree in Pain Management that Gavin completed at The University of Edinburgh.
-But the stories come from nearly 30 years of experience working as an osteopath.
+But the stories come from over thirty years of experience working as an osteopath.
 And specialising in lower back pain and sciatica for most of that time.
-Gavin wrote it 20 years after his first book.
-Harper Collins published The Back Book in 1997 featuring Gavin Hastings OBE as a co-author.
+Gavin wrote it twenty years after his first book.
+Harper Collins published “The Back Book” in 1997 featuring Gavin Hastings OBE as a co-author.

 It is the ultimate guide to the relief and prevention of lower back pain.
 It’s a work-book which you will use to create your own plan for recovery.
 And it draws on the knowledge gained from the heavily illustrated, easy to read text.
 You will put together your own action plan and exercise program, monitoring your progress with the Backscore.

 Although easy to digest, the book is based on international clinical guidelines.
 And it has a strong focus on keeping your motivation front and centre.
 Motivation tends to fade as your pain lessens, so it’s important to have clear, meaningful goals.
-Not just “I’d like less back pain.”
+Not just “I’d like less back pain”.

-Why is it painful at night?
+- Why is it painful at night?

-Which exercises are right for my lower back?
+- Which exercises are right for my lower back?

-Who should I trust to help my back?
+- Who should I trust to help my back?

-What is a waste of time?
+- What is a waste of time?

-Should I see a doctor?
+- Should I see a doctor?

-Why does it keep happening?
+- Why does it keep happening?

 And many more.

+Gavin Routledge has over thirty years of specialising in lower back pain, is a Gold Medallist from the British School of Osteopathy and has a Masters Degree in the Clinical Management of Pain.
 He has worked in Edinburgh, Scotland for most of his years in practice, always specialising in – and now revolutionising – the management and treatment of lower back pain and sciatica.